 |Total Credit Hours||16-18|

 Students must complete the intro course prior to enrolling in advanced courses unless permission is obtained from the RCSE department chair (firstname.lastname@example.org) and the class instructor.
 This exception will be made for students who are not initially interested in completing the full certificate program and that also meet the instructor’s prerequisites for entrance into the course.
 Each of the courses in the program will be three credit hours.
-Those completing 15 credit hours of required coursework will be granted a certificate of completion.1 All six courses will be taught on the standard Tulane Fall and Spring semester schedule.
+Those completing 15 credit hours of required coursework will be granted a Graduate Certificate from Tulane.
+All six courses will be taught on the standard Tulane Fall and Spring semester schedule.